From entropy to addresses: Anatomy of a bitcoin wallet explained

 In a recent article titled Your bitcoin isn’t in your wallet, we examined the word “wallet” in the context of bitcoin.
 While it can be a challenging term to correctly understand, we proposed that a wallet can be conceptualized as “a collection of addresses controlled by the same keys in the same way.”
 We also covered a few terms used to describe various types of wallets.

 In this article, we’ll cover the primary components of a bitcoin wallet and how they are chronologically created.
-Several of these components are regularly discussed, but often misunderstood or confused with one another: seed phrases, private keys, extended public keys (xpubs), public keys, and addresses.
+Several of these components are regularly discussed, but often misunderstood or confused with one another: seed phrases, private keys, extended public keys (xpubs), plain public keys, and addresses.
 Let’s discuss what each of these are, where they come from, where they might be stored, and how sensitive they are.

 Beginning with entropy